GewelsJI/VPS/README.md

 # 1. Features

 In the deep learning era, we present the first comprehensive video polyp segmentation (VPS) study.
 Over the years, developments on VPS are not moving forward with ease since large-scale fine-grained segmentation masks are still not made publicly available.
-To tackle this issue, we first introduce a high-quality per-frame annotated VPS dataset.
+To tackle this issue, we first introduce a long-awaited high-quality per-frame annotated VPS dataset.
 There are four features of our work:

 - **VPS Dataset:** We recognize the importance of annotated medical data for substantial progress in research on medical AI systems’ development.
 And thus, our SUN-SEG dataset is open access, a non-profit database of the high-quality, large-scale, densely-annotated dataset for facilitating the colonoscopy diagnosis, localization, and derivative tasks.
 Our vision aims to provide data and knowledge to aid and educate clinicians, and also for the development of automated medical decision support systems.
 - **VPS Baseline:** We propose a simple but efficient baseline, which outperforms the 13 cutting-edge polyp segmentation approaches and run in super real-time (170fps).
 We hope such a baseline could attract more researchers to join our community and inspire them to develop more interesting solutions.